 Prompts Suggested answers What do you do if someone you don't know bothers you for money?
 You avoid or ignore them.
 Remember that people are not always who they say they are.
-What do you do if you feel unsure or uncomfortable about something someone asks you?
-Tell someone you know and trust about what happened and ask their advice What do you do if someone you don't know or trust asks you for your personal information (including via SMS or WhatsApp)?
-You don't give out personal information to someone you don't know or trust because they may misuse it
+What do you do if you feel unsure Tell someone you know and trust or uncomfortable about something about what happened and ask their someone asks you? advice What do you do if someone you You don't give out personal don't know or trust asks you for your information to someone you don't personal information (including via know or trust because they may SMS or WhatsApp)? misuse it